On our recent trip to Disney World with our six, four, and one year old children, we stayed at the Art of Animation, one of Disney’s on-site resorts.

 One of the best things about taking our children to Disney World whilst they are young was seeing the pure amazement on their faces at every new experience.
 Staying in such a fun hotel really made a difference to our children’s overall impression of Disney World.
 The Art of Animation played just as big part in the fun of our Disney holiday as the actual parks did.
 This was largely down to the extensive theming at Art of Animation.
 We found the perks of having a family suite, and the early magic hours were absolutely invaluable to our time at Disney World with young children.

 Here are a few more photos I took during our stay at the Art of Animation resort (the boys wanted a photo with every single car there!)
+At the bottom of this post you will find our video room tour and a little peak at Cars Land and the Big Blue Pool.

 This post is in partnership with Walt Disney World and Mumsnet.
 I am a member of the Mumsnet Bloggers Panel, a group of parent bloggers who have volunteered to review products, services, events and brands for Mumsnet.
 I have not paid for the product or to attend an event.
 I have editorial control and retain full editorial integrity and all opinions here are my own.